 Only final adverse actions as defined in Section 6.3 that are taken against regular full-time employees are eligible to be appealed.
 An employee may not file an appeal for a grievance or any other action affecting the employee's position with the City.

-Dismissals may be appealed to the Personnel Advisory Board:
+The following actions may be appealed to the Personnel Advisory Board: